herry13/nuri-lang/README.md

 <a name="planning"></a>
 ## Planning

 Nuri language can be used to specify a planning problem of reconfiguration i.e. a problem to generate a workflow that can bring the system from its current state to a particular desired state.
 Thus, to specify the problem, we need to have two descriptions in two separate files: first is the description of the current state of the system (_initial state_), and second is the description of the desired state of the system (_goal state_).

 The following examples show how to specify the planning problem in Nuri language and then solve it using the Nuri compiler.

 ### Example 1 : Service Reference

 [![Example 1](https://raw.githubusercontent.com/nurilabs/nuri-lang/master/examples/system1a.png)](https://raw.githubusercontent.com/nurilabs/nuri-lang/master/examples/system1a.png)

-In the above figure, assume that we have two services `service1` and `service2`, and a `client`.
+In the above figure, assume that we have two services i.e. `service1` and `service2`, and a `client`.
 The current state of the system (**left side**) is that `service1` is running, `service2` is stopped, and the `client` is referring to `service1`.
 Due to particular reason (e.g. maintenance on `service1`), we would like to change the configuration of the system as illustrated on the **right side** where `service1` is stopped, `service2` is running, and the `client` is referring to `service2`.
 However, we have a particular global constraints that should be maintained throughout configuration changes i.e. the `client` should always refer to a running service.

 #### Schemas

 The first step to model the planning problem is to model resources through schemas.

 ```java
 // file schemas.nuri